 The current system for replacing aging equipment is a "trickle-down" process.
-New equipment is purchased using various funding sources, such as IELM carry-over and lottery funds.
+New equipment is purchased using various funding sources such as Instructional Equipment/Library Materials (IELM), carry-over, and the infrastructure funding model.
 The equipment being replaced is then redeployed based upon need.
 Eventually, older equipment is cycled out of the system.
 Faculty and staff machines are on a 5-year refresh list and receive newer machines as they are available.
 Student use and instructional machines are included on program plans for consideration in resource allocation process.